GeoNeRF: Generalizing NeRF with Geometry Priors: Experiments

-\textbf{Experimental Results.} We evaluate our model and provide a comparison with the original vanilla NeRF~\cite{mildenhall2020nerf} and the existing generalizable NeRF models: pixelNeRF~\cite{yu2021pixelnerf}, IBRNet~\cite{wang2021ibrnet}, and MVSNeRF~\cite{chen2021mvsnerf}.
+We evaluate our model and provide a comparison with the original vanilla NeRF~\cite{mildenhall2020nerf} and the existing generalizable NeRF models: pixelNeRF~\cite{yu2021pixelnerf}, IBRNet~\cite{wang2021ibrnet}, and MVSNeRF~\cite{chen2021mvsnerf}.
 The authors of NeRFormer~\cite{reizenstein2021common} did not publish their code, did not benchmark their method on NeRF benchmarking datasets, nor test state-of-the-art generalizable NeRF models on their own dataset.
 They perform on par with NeRF in their experiments with scene-specific optimization and train and test their generalizable model on specific object categories separately.
 A quantitative comparison is provided in Table~\ref{table:quantitative} in terms of PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}.
 The results show the superiority of our GeoNeRF model with respect to the previous generalizable models.
 Moreover, when fine-tuned on the scenes for only 10k iterations, $\text{GeoNeRF}_{\text{10k}}$ produces competitive results with NeRF, which requires lengthy per-scene optimization.
 We further show that even after 1k iterations (approximately one hour on a single V100 GPU), $\text{GeoNeRF}_{\text{1k}}$'s results are comparable with NeRF's.

 The qualitative comparisons of our model with existing methods on different datasets are provided in Figures~\ref{fig:qualitative} and~\ref{fig:qualitative_dtu}.
 The images produced by our GeoNeRF model better preserve the details of the scene and contain fewer artifacts.
-For further qualitative analysis as well as demo videos synthesized by our model, refer to the supplementary.
+For further qualitative analysis, an extensive ablation study, and limitations of our model, refer to the supplementary.